-In this case, the body bolts on top of that chassis, and contributes very little to the chassis’ overall strength.
-But that’s a heavy design, as that bodywork could help with the vehicle strength, but it doesn’t.
+In this case, the body bolts on top of the separate chassis, and contributes very little to the chassis’ overall strength.
+Using the example above, we know that’s a heavy design, as the bodywork doesn’t help with the vehicle strength.
 One advantage is that you can change the body to whatever you like without affecting the rest of the vehicle.
-Another is that there’s a distinct isolation between the vehicle’s engine, suspension and other components so NVH (noise, vibration and harshness) are inherently good.
+Another is that there’s distinct isolation between the vehicle’s engine, suspension, and other components so NVH (noise, vibration, and harshness) are inherently good.

 A pure monocoque design would use the skin for the majority or all of its strength.
-That’s a problem for cars which are often damaged, because any damage to the skin would become structural.
-It’s less of a problem for aircraft which are dinged less often, and repaired much more diligently when they are broken.
+That’s a problem for cars which are often damaged because any damage to the skin would become structural.
+It’s less of a problem for aircraft which are dinged less often and repaired much more diligently when they are broken.

 So what “monocoque” 4x4s actually have is a chassis that is reinforced for stiffness and strength in some aspects by the body, so the body and chassis are one unit.
 This is known as unitary construction, a much less sexy term than monocoque which is why it probably hasn’t caught on.

 What isn’t true is that the unibody is some sort of weakling.
 It’s not, there’s a real chassis there, and the modern unibody is much stronger than the seperate chassis vehicles of yesteryear.

 But what of the unibody’s reliance on the body?
 Well, the reliance isn’t so much that if you ding a panel or two you’ve compromised the whole vehicle, or it somehow bends in the middle.
 The vehicle is designed to handle that sort of problem.
 And if it has recovery points, then you can be sure that those will be connected to the chassis so there’s no concern about using those, any more than you would with a seperate-chassis vehicle.

 The unibody construction is here to stay as it offers significant weight advantages over seperate, and makes packaging the overall vehicle a bit tighter.
 There’s a real chassis underneath and while the body is required for rigidity and strength, most of the strength comes from the chassis, not the body, and the whole car is designed to take the odd knock without bending in half.